Damat Ferid Pasha: Second Constitutional Era

 After the 1908 revolution, he returned to public service as a member of the Senate of the Ottoman Parliament.
 Like many politicians of the time, he was initially a strong supporter of the Committee of Union and Progress.
 However the CUP did not show interest in him, so he withdrew his support.
 He was one of the founding members of the Freedom and Accord Party in 1911, favoring liberalism and more regional autonomy within the Empire, in opposition to the CUP.
 He served as its first president from 24 November 1911 to 3 June 1912.

+During this time he obtained the reputation of a careerist charlatan.
 It was suggested that Damat Ferit Pasha be sent to the London conference to end the First Balkan War, but Grand Vizier Kâmil Pasha objected, saying "this man is crazy."
-He also hoped to be sent to Mudros to sign the armistice with the British to end the First World War, but Grand Vizier İzzet Pasha also kept him out.
+He also hoped to be sent to Mudros to sign the armistice with the British to end the First World War, but Grand Vizier İzzet Pasha also kept him out for similar sentiments.

-On 11 June 1919, he officially admitted the Ottoman States' complicity to massacres against Armenians and was a key figure and initiator of the Istanbul trials held directly after World War I to condemn to death the chief perpetrators of the genocide, who were notably CUP members and long-time rivals of his own Freedom and Accord Party.
-He did not rejoin his political party after it was reestablished in the aftermath of World War I however.
+On 11 June 1919, he officially admitted the Ottoman states' complicity to massacres against Armenians and was a key figure and initiator of the Istanbul trials held directly after World War I to condemn to death the chief perpetrators of the genocide, who were notably CUP members and long-time rivals of his own Freedom and Accord Party.
+Later on, at the Paris Peace Conference, he denied that non-Muslims were specifically massacred during World War I, saying that three million Muslims had also died.
+He did not rejoin his political party after it was reestablished in the aftermath of World War I.